prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 With a pull-based approach, your monitoring system needs to know which service instances exist and how to connect to them.
-Often people are worried about the extra configuration this requires on the side of the monitoring system.
+Often people are worried about the extra configuration this requires on the part of the monitoring system.

 We would argue that you cannot escape this configuration effort for serious monitoring setups in any case: if your monitoring system doesn't know